 LEVELS OF GIVING:

-Community Giving refers to the act of sharing with the people within your physical environment.
-The kabbalists teach that prior to the revelation of the Ten Commandments at Mount Sinai, Moses asked his people to accept responsibility for the well-being of one another.
+Community Giving is sharing within your physical environment.
+Kabbalists teach that prior to the revelation of the Ten Utterances at Mount Sinai, Moses asked his people to accept responsibility for the wellbeing of one another.
 It was only when they were united in their shared commitment to reciprocal responsibility that miracles could occur.
-Learning to accept responsibility for our friends, family, community, and for the wider world is the most essential and, perhaps ironically, the most rewarding of all the lessons of Kabbalah.
-By contributing to the sustenance of others’ lives we earn greater abundance for our own.
+Learning to accept responsibility for our friends, family, community, and for the wider world is one of the most essential and most rewarding kabbalistic lessons.

-Tithing is the act of sharing 10% of one’s income.
-The word “tithe” comes from the Hebrew word Eser which means “ten.”
-Kabbalists explain that giving away 10% of our earnings removes any limitation that might block the flow of blessings into our lives.
-The foundation of tithing is based on the kabbalistic principle that reality is divided into ten levels of energy.
-The lowest level is our physical reality.
-Its characteristics are that of limitation and finiteness.
-Kabbalah explains that sharing 10% of our physical wealth can remove the limitation from our money, allowing us to be greater channels for sharing and sustenance.
+Tithing is the act of sharing ten percent of one’s income.
+The word “tithe” comes from the Hebrew word eser, which means “ten.”
+Kabbalists explain that giving away ten percent of our earnings helps remove limitations that might block the flow of blessings into our lives.